Our Team in the Field

 Before his first introduction to clay at the Burlington Arts Centre, Reid Flock majored in English literature and violin at the University of Western Ontario.
 After mentoring with Canadian ceramist Kayo O’Young in 1998 and studying at Sheridan College School of Ceramic Design, Reid moved to Ibaraki, Japan where he lived and studied ceramics for nine years.
-He returned to Canada in 2009 and has established his studio practice in Hamilton, Ontario.More > UPCOMING TOURS >
+He returned to Canada in 2009 and has established his studio practice in Hamilton, Ontario.More > NO UPCOMING TOURS AT THIS TIME.

 Rick was the Host and Producer of SOUND ADVICE, the weekly guide to classical music and recordings, heard across Canada on CBC.
 He’s often a juror in the classical music categories for the Juno Awards.
-Rick holds a B. Mus. from McGill University and a M. Mus. from the University of Toronto.More > UPCOMING TOURS >
+Rick holds a B. Mus. from McGill University and a M. Mus. from the University of Toronto.More > NO UPCOMING TOURS AT THIS TIME.

 Sandy Girvan is an avid traveller and has always infused her sense of humour with a responsible side wherever she goes.
 She has travelled widely and lived abroad for short periods.
 Sandy has often gone on solo travels and has had to be aware of every detail to make sure the adventure was calculated.More > UPCOMING TOURS >